 Later that year, the post was destroyed again, this time by flooding.
 The troops then moved to an upper terrace on the east bank of the San Pedro River and the fort was re-designated as a camp, rather than a fort.
 The troops were kept busy fighting hostile Apache, who were prone to making raids on area settlers.

 In early 1871, when Pinal and Arivaipa Apache requested sanctuary near the fort, they were allowed to hunt and farm the area and start a camp nearby.
 Unfortunately, during this time, other Apache bands continued to raid the territory and though unfounded, many settlers blamed those bands living near Camp Grant.
 On April 30, 1871, a mob of angry citizens from Tucson and their Papago Indian mercenaries clubbed, shot, and mutilated 144 Aravaipa Apache people, mostly women, and children near Camp Grant.
 Known as the Camp Grant Massacre, their actions were taken in “retaliation” for a Gila Apache raid in which six people had been killed and some livestock stolen.

 A temporary Indian Reservation was then established near Camp Grant, but in 1872, it was moved to San Carlos.
-Afterwards, a new Fort Grant was established at the base of Mount Graham which was more strategically located to fight the still hostile Apaches.
-Old Camp Grant was abandoned in March, 1873.
+Afterward, a new Fort Grant was established at the base of Mount Graham which was more strategically located to fight the still hostile Apache.
+Old Camp Grant was abandoned in March 1873.

-The site today is situated near the campus of Aravaipa Campus of Central Arizona Community College near between the town of Mammoth and the town of Winkelman on Arizona State Route 77.
+The site today is situated near the Aravaipa Campus of the Central Arizona Community College between the towns of Mammoth and Winkelman on Arizona State Route 77.
 There are no remains.